Teaching online during Covid 19

 At Blue Brain, we believe in a blended approach to learning for maximum engagement, completion, effectiveness and results.
 Not all your students will remember everything you teach live or in your classroom.
 Having the ability to go back and watch lessons is invaluable in the learning experience.
 Simultaneously, if classes are interactive it will keep energy, completion and results high, which is the most important element of any effective lesson.
 In our next article, we’ll discuss how to create effective and engaging lessons online.

-While there are many valuable tools above, Blue Brain gives you the tools to build interactive courses online, build a social network for your students, and sell entire programs and enrollments.
-To get started for free today, click this button:
+While there are many valuable tools above, Blue Brain gives you the tools to build and sell interactive courses online, in an easy one-page format.
+Get started for free today